MrMatin-Aka-Me/MrMatin-Aka-Me/README.md

 🎓 &nbsp;I'm currently studying Business-Informatics at the National Research Nuclear University.\
 🌱 &nbsp;I'm on track for learning more about web-developing.\
 💡 &nbsp;I like to explore new technologies.\
-✍️ &nbsp;In my free time, I pursue Problem solving from Leetcode, Reading Articles About Web and Listening to Music as hobbies.\
+✍️ &nbsp;In my free time, I pursue Problem Solving from Leetcode, Reading Articles About Web and Listening to Music as hobbies.\
-💬 &nbsp;Feel free to reach out to me for some interesting discussion.\
+💬 &nbsp;Feel free to reach out to me for some interesting discussion.

 ### 🛠 &nbsp;Tech Stack